Thesmader/tdd_presentation/tdd.md

 - Tests don't break when you don't expect them to

 ---
-## TDD leads to frameworks
-Test driving development leaves you with frameworks that are good at expressing exactly the necessary spots to accomodate a variation.
-Once you've been test driving development long enough, you can recover from most of your mistakes faster than you can recognize you've made them.

----
 ## How much feedback do you need?
 AKA, how many tests should you write?
 There's no correct answer to this.
 Be smart about it.
 Take the following problem as an example:

 Given 3 integers representing the length of sides of a triangle, return: